What are thrips?

 Biological control can help to reduce an infestation but should be used in combination with other treatments for the best effect.
 Note that these beneficial insects will also be harmed by pesticides used on the plant.
 Add them when you're done with the repeated initial weekly treatments or you think the thrips are mostly gone on the plant.

-The idea of releasing MORE insects in your home may not feel very pleasant, however, this is an effective way to prevent pests on newly acquired plants and to help removing thrips between the treatments.
+The idea of releasing MORE insects in your home may not feel very pleasant, however, this is an effective way to prevent pests on newly acquired plants and to help remove thrips between the treatments.

 Bug